Find Cheap Motorcycle Insurance Quotes in Your Area

 Georgia electric scooter laws

 Electric scooters can be ridden on bike paths, bike lanes and on roads with a speed limit of 35 mph or less.
 You can't use these on sidewalks, and riders who are 16 or younger will need to wear a helmet while operating them.
-E-scooter regulations can vary by city, so check with your local municipality to before you ride to avoid fines and other penalties.
+E-scooter regulations can vary by city, so check with your local municipality before you ride to avoid fines and other penalties.

 In general, motorized bikes that do not exceed certain power or engine size limits are subject to the same regulations as human-powered bicycles.
 They can be used on streets and on bike paths without a license or insurance.
 However, riders younger than 16 must wear a helmet.